ryanbaumann/athletedataviz/README.md

-# Athlete Data Viz
+## Athlete Data Viz
-*powered by Flask, PostGis, Mapbox, and Strava*
+*powered by Flask, PostGis, Mapbox, Strava, Bootleaf, print-maps, and AWS S3*

+## Building

 ## Deploy to Heroku PAAS
 To deploy a clone of this application using the [`heroku` command line tool](https://devcenter.heroku.com/articles/heroku-command):